pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

         completions_mask (torch.LongTensor): The completions mask.

     Returns:
-        Tuple[torch.Tensor, torch.Tensor, torch.Tensor]: The rewards for the sampled responses.
+        Tuple[torch.Tensor, torch.Tensor]: The rewards for the sampled responses.
     """
     # Repeat the answers for each response num_responses_per_example times
     answers = [